spinnaker/spinnaker.github.io/reference/artifacts/in-kubernetes-v2/index.md

   the referenced file in GCS is modified."
 %}

-# Kubernetes Objects as Artifacts
+# Kubernetes objects as artifacts

 Once a manifest is successfully deployed using a pipeline (either from text or an artifact containing text), it is injected back into the pipeline's